 - Fire/open flame materials or high-heat producing devices, including, but not limited to, burning candles, charcoal and propane grills, crock pots, fireworks, halogen lights and lamps, incense and incense burners, sun lamps, and tanning beds.

 - Antennas, satellite dishes, or wires extending outside room windows.

 - Air conditioners, full-sized refrigerators, portable dishwashers, and washing machines and dryers (unless these items are provided by or pre-approved by RPS as part of the room furniture).

 - Portable pools, portable hot tubs, or waterbeds.

 - Firearms or other weapons, per the Code.

 - Illegal drugs, per the Code.

 - Hoverboards, mopeds, motorcycles, and other similar vehicles.
 Bicycles may not be kept in hallways, public areas, or stairwells inside the residence halls.

-- No pets or animals, including birds, laboratory specimens, and guests’ pets are permitted in RPS housing units.
+- No animals or pets, including birds, laboratory specimens, and guests’ pets are permitted in RPS housing units.
 Fish or crustaceans kept in aquariums are allowed.
 Aquariums may not exceed a 10-gallon capacity.
-Requests for animals related to a disability must be approved through the Office of Disability Services for Students and by emailing the Housing Assignments Office.
+Requests for emotional or service support animals must be approved through the Office of Disability Services for Students and by emailing the Housing Assignments Office.

 - All containers of alcohol are prohibited, even if the containers are empty.
-This includes liquor bottle or beer can displays that are meant to be decorative.
+This includes beer can or liquor bottle displays that are meant to be decorative.
 The exception to this rule is in rooms where students are allowed to possess alcohol.

-- Items that management considers to be potentially harmful to students are not allowed in the residence halls.
+- Items that management considers to be potentially harmful to students.

 H. Rights & Freedoms